StevenLOL/Research_speech_speaker_verification_nist_sre2010/README.md

-# Research_speech_speaker_verification_nist_sre2010 [working in progress]
+# Kaldi SRE2010 [working in progress]

 This baseline build on well-established iVector/PLDA speaker verification framework for SRE 2010 female tasks.
-It is based on Kaldi SRE2008 example,forked under version r3473.

-#There are two setups for SRE2010 with different using of SRE2008 data
-##Setup 1
-SRE2008 is not used for Tmatrix,PLDA,LDA training, reported as the clean iVector/PLDA base line in [1] with average EER 3.50%.
-Results reported by other researchers on SRE2010 in papers[?]
+This work is based on based on Kaldi SRE 2008 example.
+The result is reported as the clean iVector/PLDA base line in [1] with average EER 3.50%.

+#Prerequisites
+##1.
+Data
 ###UBM training
 Switchboard II Phase 2 and 3, Switchboard Cellular Part 1 and 2, and NIST SRE 2004, 2005 and 2006
 ###I Vector Extractor training
 Switchboard II Phase 2 and 3, Switchboard Cellular Part 1 and 2, and NIST SRE 2004, 2005 and 2006

+*SRE2008 and MIXER5 are not used for Tmatrix,PLDA,LDA training,

 ###Development Dataset
 SRE2008

 ###Test Dataset
 SRE2010

-##Setup 2
-SRE2008 is used for Tmatrix,PLDA,LDA training (WIP),results reported by other researchers in this setup[??]
-###UBM training
-Switchboard II Phase 2 and 3, Switchboard Cellular Part 1 and 2, and NIST SRE 2004, 2005 and 2006,SRE2008
-###I Vector Extractor training
-Switchboard II Phase 2 and 3, Switchboard Cellular Part 1 and 2, and NIST SRE 2004, 2005 and 2006,SRE2008
-###Development Dataset
-XX
-###Test Dataset
-SRE2010

-#Prerequisites
-##data
-having the Data listed above
-##NIST DATA
+###NIST Keys
-##NIST Keys
+Keys for scoring
-#Kaldi
+#2.
+Hardware
+It's better to have a PC with more than 24GB memory.
-#Install Kaldi
+#3.
+Kaldi
-#Kaldi structure
+You need kladi system to run this experments.

+To run this experment plese read this [guide](SRE2010/README.md).
+Information about kaldi IO please read [this document](doc/help_kaldi.md).

 If you use this baseline kindly cite paper:

-[1] Steven Du, Xiong Xiao, Eng Siong Chng, "DNN FEATURE COMPENSATION FOR NOISE ROBUST SPEAKER VERIFICATION", in proceedings of ChinaSIP 2015
+[1] Steven Du, Xiong Xiao, Eng Siong Chng, "DNN FEATURE COMPENSATION FOR NOISE ROBUST SPEAKER VERIFICATION", ChinaSIP 2015